 We offer an out of hours PAT testing service at no additional cost to reduce downtime and disruption.
 APF Safety Services offer student PAT testing.
 Leaving for university?
 If you are a student and plan on living in rented accommodation/halls of residence, you may be required to have your electrical appliances tested before you can move in.

 Why not combine fire extinguisher servicing at the same time: one visit, one invoice, reduced costs.

 Is PAT testing a legal requirement?

-Technically yes, part of a employers responsibility due to Health and Safety at Work Act 1974, Workplace (Health, Safety and Welfare) Regulations 1992, the Electricity at Work Regulations 1989, Management of Health & Safety at Work Regulations 1999 and Provision and Use of Work Equipment Regulations 1998.
+Technically yes.
+It is part of a employers responsibility under the Health & Safety at Work Act 1974, Workplace (Health, Safety and Welfare) Regulations 1992, the Electricity at Work Regulations 1989, Management of Health & Safety at Work Regulations 1999 and Provision and Use of Work Equipment Regulations 1998.
 All portable electrical equipment must be tested and serviceable for its intended use.